CMC — Critical Metals and Circularity

 What the Collective is

-A community that owns
+A collective that owns

 its own machinery.

 The CMC is a Singapore-incorporated, member-owned collective of circular-economy SMEs — the businesses recovering critical metals and processing e-waste.
 It is not a trade association.
 It is not a fund selling you a product.
-It is the community itself: the member body that owns, governs, and benefits from the shared infrastructure built to serve it.
+It is the collective itself: the member body that owns, governs, and benefits from the shared infrastructure built to serve it.

 Members govern on one principle: one member, one vote — regardless of size, regardless of capital.
 Economics follow contribution; control never does.